What is Value Engineering?

 Values are defined as cost savings or value added.
-Value added can result in added cost that will ultimately be beneficial in meeting expectations of end users or save life cycle costs by spending a little more in up-front capital costs.
+Value added can result in added costs that will ultimately be beneficial in meeting expectations of end users or save life cycle costs by spending a little more on up-front capital costs.

 How does VE reduce waste/delay on a construction project?

 Any Value Engineering study should look at constructability as one of the main components.
 Is there an easier material to install?
 A faster process?
-On a construction study, you are primarily looking at constructability and saving money by possibly getting it built more cost effectively while still satisfying the expectations of owners and project managers.
-The basis of Value Engineering is to avoid or minimize unnecessary construction cost and delay.
+On a construction study, you are primarily looking at constructability and saving money by possibly getting it built more cost-effectively while still satisfying the expectations of owners and project managers.
+The basis of Value Engineering is to avoid or minimize unnecessary construction costs and delays.